WilliamC07/MazeRunner/README.md

 5/23/19
 Found out ray casting is still broken
-Continued work on ray casting
+Continued work on ray casting (drawing diagrams and reading more on ray_casting)

 5/24/19
-Continued work on ray casting
+Continued work on ray casting (drawing diagrams and reading more on ray_casting)

 5/25/19
 Finished ray casting and removed testing code